Treats infections. Also used with other medicines to treat stomach ulcer. This medicine is a penicillin antibiotic.

 How to Store and Dispose of This Medicine

-- Store the tablets,capsules, or tablets for suspension at room temperature, away from heat, moisture, and direct light.
+- Store the tablets, capsules, and tablets for suspension at room temperature, away from heat, moisture, and direct light.

-- Store the oral liquid in the refrigerator.
+- You may store the oral liquid in the refrigerator.
 Do not freeze.
 Throw away any unused medicine after 14 days.

-- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine after you have finished your treatment.
-You will also need to throw away old medicine after the expiration date has passed..
+- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed..

 - Keep all medicine away from children and never share your medicine with anyone.